 Membrane Material And Performance Characteristics Of Filter Membrane

+Membrane filters are made up of tens of thousands of micropores.
 In the shape of the thin and round precut disc, membrane filters are a good tool for fast and high-efficient filtration of liquid and gas samples.
-We can find membrane filters made of different synthetic materials for your application, such as cellulose acetate, cellulose nitrate(collodion), polycarbonate, polypropylene, and polyamide (nylon).
+From which material membrane filter can be made?
+We can find membrane filter material is different for your application, such as cellulose acetate, cellulose nitrate(collodion), polycarbonate, polypropylene, and polyamide (nylon).
 With the exception of polycarbonate filters, most other membrane filters contain a 50–85% filtering surface.

 When you are selecting the membrane filters, you may find so many options to choose from in the market.
 How do you know which is the right one for your application?
-By the way for knowing the nature of your solution to be filtered, The first thing you should pick up is the right membrane material,
+The first thing you should pick up is the right filter membrane material.

 Performance Characteristics of HAWACH Filter Membranes

 HAWACH filter membranes are strong with the burst (longitudinal) and tensile (lateral) strength is monitored during the process of production.
-To produce the high-quality filter membranes, we guarantee to use the high purity reagents and raw materials all the time and handle HAWACH filter membranes in a high graded cleanroom to minimize ambient contamination.
+To produce high-quality filter membranes, we guarantee to use the high purity reagents and raw materials all the time and handle HAWACH filter membranes in a high-graded cleanroom to minimize ambient contamination.

 The Procedures In Where We Use The Membrane Filters